mclayer/noop/README.md

 - induced by the Group
 ## revealed as external real third-party group
-From there the Griup started to dialogs with me (there's a chance that i forget some dialgs before this stage)
+From there the Griup started to dialogs with me (there's a chance that i forget some dialgs before this stage) i have sparse memories about start of this period, like some days was completely or partialy erased(the Group said that they did that and i feel this is true, but possible they just covered my forgetfulless)
+Some of episoeds i rememberd
+- teaching me tecniques of speaking and hearing the Group
+- the trial with me as a rapist of two 14yo girls
+-  i was in coma

 # Voices
 ## Roles(names is in github secrets)